MicrosoftDocs/entra-powershell-docs/docs/conceptual/get-started-entraps.md

 Get-Command -Module Microsoft.Graph.Entra
 ```

-You can narrow this down.
-For instance, to find commands related to applications, run the following command:
+To narrow this down, for instance, to find commands related to applications, run the following command.

 ```powershell
 Get-Command -Module Microsoft.Graph.Entra* -Noun *application*